 - Drinking of any kind increases the likelihood of digestive system cancers.

-- Moderate drinking, or beyond moderate drinking, causes lower life expectancy.
+- Moderate drinking, or beyond moderate drinking, causes a lower life expectancy.
 The more that a man drinks per day, the lower his life expectancy drops.

 - 100 grams of alcohol per week and above is considered the “threshold for health risks” and reduces life expectancy by about six months.
 Consuming 200 to 350 grams of alcohol can equal anywhere from one to two years shaved off a life expectancy.
 More than 350 grams of alcohol consumed per week meant an average of four to five years.

 Of particular interest to men was the finding that there is no difference between men and women and the reduction of life expectancy based on alcohol consumption.
 Men are told they can drink more than women, but their life expectancy shift is the same as women who drink less.
-The risk for men is no less than the risk for women, though much science and research has indicated otherwise.
+The risk for men is no less than the risk for women, though much science and research have indicated otherwise.